 The processed plantain flours were aseptically weighed (200g/pack) into PEN sealed with an electric sealer, PPS sealed with a stitching machine and PVC covered with a lid.
 The packaged samples were kept in a cupboard at room temperature (28-30 °C) for 24 weeks and monitored for functional, pasting, and chemical properties including the total carotenoid content of the plantain flour, at every four weeks until the end of the 24 weeks of storage.
-The functional, pasting, and chemical properties as well as the total carotenoid content of the stored flour was analyzed using standard methods.
+The total carotenoid content of the stored flour was analyzed using standard methods.